 - Hazel Butterfield

-I can we swayed in the blink of an eye.
+I can be swayed in the blink of an eye.
 When it’s positive it’s fabulous and indeed that can be self created.
 However, in the reverse it’s frustratingly draining.
-The power that one solitary act of thoughtlessness (or worse) whether intended or not can doom a mood.
+The power that one solitary act of thoughtlessness (or worse), whether intended or not can doom a mood.

 But, as I would say to anyone else that received such treatment.
 Does the opinions of someone that insipid matter, would you want to be on their wavelength?

 I came across a great passage in Lulu Wood’s book ‘Milkshakes For The Almost Dead’:

 Yet, bad days happen.
 We don’t all behave perfectly and function as we wish we could or should.
 Try and think outside the box, put yourself in other people’s shoes when you think you have been treated or spoken to unfairly.
 Compassion can be a wonderful tool.
 It is harder when they are more frequent, undoubtedly.

 But we are stronger than we think.
 Try compassion and move on.